octo-technology/OpenTezos/docs/michelson/tutorial.md

 ### Working with complex data structures

-Since the beginning we ony used primitive types such as _int_, _nat_ and _string_.
+Since the beginning we have only used primitive types such as _int_, _nat_ and _string_.
 The storage of the smart contract usually stores more than just one number.
 Now let's take a look into composite data structures.

-A composite structure integrate many fields and can organize them in many ways.
+A composite structure integrates many fields and can organize them in many ways.

-There are 5 kind of composite data structures:
+There are 5 kinds of composite data structures:
 - **binary tree** implemented with nested _PAIR_ structure (seen in the previous section)
 - **ordered list** of elements with type _list_
 - **set** of unique elements with type _set_
 - an **associative array** (a collection of key-value pairs) implemented with the type _map_
 - a **union** (i.e. an exclusive composite type) implemented with nested _or_ structure.
-- a **optional** implements a type holding a value which handle an uninitialized state if a value hasn't been assigned.  (seen in the previous section)
+- a **optional** implements a type holding a value which handles an uninitialized state if a value hasn't been assigned.  (seen in the previous section)